 4. Be open to input

-Especially when engaging people in transformational change, being open to ideas and involving people in decision-making helps to empower employees and bring out innovative thinking.
+Especially when engaging people in transformational change, being open to ideas and involving people in decision-making helps ensure employees feel empowered and brings out innovative thinking.

 5. Be constructive and recognize good performance